Centrality-based Middlepoint Selection for Traffic Engineering with Segment Routing

 \section{Segment Routing with Shortest Paths}

-Given the NP-hardness of applying general segment routing in TE, here we consider TE with shortest path based segment routing.
-That is, now traffic is routed only along the shortest paths for a given segment.
-In this sense, our results provide for the first time theoretical foundation for existing work that focuses on shortest path based segment routing \cite{bhatia2015optimized,HVSB15}.
+In this section, we consider TE with shortest path based segment routing.
+In detail, traffic is routed only along the shortest paths for a given segment.
+In this sense, our results provide theoretical foundations for existing work that focuses on shortest path based segment routing \cite{bhatia2015optimized,HVSB15}.